EdyTheCow/docker-pterodactyl/README.md

-# docker-pterodactyl
+# About
-Pterodactyl setup in docker with traefik
+Work in progress